 If you are getting traditional braces, you can expect brackets and wires attached to your teeth, but at some point, you will also need elastic bands for braces.

-While many people know you can get colorful braces, they don’t always associate the colors with a type of orthodontic elastic band.
+While many people know you can get colorful braces, they don’t always associate the colors with a type of orthodontics elastic band.

 Even fewer people realize that your dentist or orthodontist will use rubber bands to help your fixed braces apply more pressure to your teeth and bite to align your smile.

 So, if you’re getting elastic bands for braces, or you already have them and want to know more, this article will answer the following questions.

 - Are there different types of rubber bands for braces?

 - What do rubber bands do for braces?